What Strapi CMS Offers: A Feature Rundown

 A key advantage of Strapi is the ability to create customized content structures using customizable content types, fields, and relationships.
 Both developers and non-technical users can author content within this flexible environment.
 It offers the versatility that traditional CMS fails to deliver!

-With its un-opinionated flexibility, focus on custom content modeling, and developer-first approach, Strapi is great for teams building content-centric applications, multichannel experiences, and decoupled Jamstack sites.
+With its un-opinionated flexibility, focus on custom content modeling and developer-first approach, Strapi is great for teams building content-centric applications, multichannel experiences, and decoupled Jamstack sites.
 It integrates with leading frameworks like Next.js and Nuxt.js.

 Key Features of Strapi - the Modern, Open-Source Headless CMS